 SDHC created the Moving On Program to provide rental assistance to formerly homeless persons transitioning from permanent supportive housing due to obtaining stability and the decreased need for intensive case management and services.
-The Moving On Program initiative supports tenants who are successful in their recovery to live more independently using a Federal subsidy while accessing community based resources, as needed.
+The Moving On Program supports tenants who are successful in their long term housing stabilization to live more independently using a Federal subsidy while accessing community based resources, as needed.
 Additionally, the program frees up valuable permanent supportive housing and services for vulnerable homeless individuals in need of these resources.

 To administer the program, SDHC partners with local Full Service Partnerships (FSPs) serving participants enrolled in permanent supportive housing programs.
 Currently, SDHC partners with four local agencies under contract with San Diego County Behavioral Health Services.
-Participants who have stabilized and are doing well in their recovery are assessed and referred to the Moving On Program.
+Participants who have stabilized and are doing well in their long term housing stabilization are assessed and referred to the Moving On Program.
 Participants must agree to the transition since participation in the Moving On Program is voluntary.
 Once eligibility is determined, the participant may lease in place or locate a new unit.
 The rent portion is calculated according to the Path to Success program.

-During Fiscal Year 2022, 22 participants were leased up under the Moving On Program.
-Nine participants moved into one of SDHC's areas of opportunity.
+During Fiscal Year 2023, 25 participants were leased up under the Moving On Program.
+Eleven participants moved into one of SDHC's areas of opportunity.
 As Moving On is close to reaching its full lease up of 25 participants, SDHC is looking to expand the program to 50 participants in upcoming program years.

-Moving On Program Metric BASELINE BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$50,000 \$44,000 No SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self-sufficiency (increase) 0 25 22 No SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as transitioning to permanent housing.
-0 5 0 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
-0 2 9 Yes
+MOVING ON PROGRAM Metric BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
+CE #4: Increase in Resources Leveraged Amount of funds leveraged in dollars (increase) \$0 \$50,000 \$50,000 Yes SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services to increase self-sufficiency (increase) 0 25 25 Yes SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase) For the purposes of the activity, self-sufficiency is defined as transitioning to permanent housing.
+0 5 2 No HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase).
+0 2 11 Yes

 2018-1.
-Moving Home: A Rapid Re-Housing Program
+MOVING HOME: A RAPID RE-HOUSING PROGRAM